 By the Spring of 2016 it became clear we needed to add a heavy hitter to our fleet.
 Our customer base had grown significantly and there was too much paper for just Ike to keep up with.
 We phoned our friends at Alpine Shredders again and ordered up another new shred truck.
 General Patton arrived in June 2016 and has been tearing through paper like the 3rd Army through occupied Europe.
 With the ability to shred 6,000 pounds per hour (the equivalent of 250 file boxes) General Patton has few equals.

 Clara Barton #82 (2017-present)

-We're currently awaiting the late January arrival of our newest truck, again courtesy of Alpine Shredders.
-This new, yet to be named truck will shred 7,500 pounds per hour and have an astonishing 13,000 payload.
+Teddy Roosevelt aka "Shreddy Roosevelt" arrived in January 2018.
+This truck shreds 7,500 pounds per hour and has an astonishing 13,000 payload.
 That means once this truck arrives at your site we can shred over 500 file boxes in 1.5 hours before needing to unload the shredded paper at the recycling facility.
-It will truly be unsurpassed in its capabilities by any truck in our market.
+It is truly unsurpassed in its capabilities by any truck in our market.